 knowledge problem.

-It has an implementation problem.
+It has an experience problem.

 What happens when a programme hits The Messy Middle

-At some point in every cohort, it happens.
+At some point in every cohort it happens.

-If your programme isn't structurally designed for this moment, if it assumes linear motivation and steady confidence, the whole weight of that wobble lands on you.
+The initial energy fades, doubt creeps in, confidence wobbles and progress stalls.
+If your programme isn’t structurally designed for this moment, if it assumes linear motivation and steady confidence, the whole weight of that wobble lands on you.

-• You've become the stabiliser, the motivator, the safety net
+• You’ve become the stabiliser, the motivator and the safety net.

 What Get The YES® is built on

-A programme designed with intention creates three distinct moments of commitment from your clients and when all three are present, results become repeatable and proof stacks naturally.
+A programme designed with intention creates three distinct moments of commitment from your clients, and when you have all three, results become repeatable, proof stacks naturally and your growth stops being limited by how much of yourself you can give.

 book a call